 2. Open AOMEI Backupper.
 Click Clone and select Disk Clone.
 Disk Clone will clone all the data on this drive including hidden partitions.
 If you need to only clone one partition on this USB drive, you can select Partition Clone.

-3. Select the bootable USB flash drive that you want to clone as the source disk and specific another disk as the destination disk to receive the clone.
-You can also clone USB drive to local disk or network drive.
+3. Select the bootable USB flash drive that you want to clone as the source disk and specify another USB drive as the destination disk to receive the clone.
+You can also clone USB drive to an SSD or HDD.

 Note: All the data on the destination will be overwritten when the clone starts.
-Thus, you’d better create a backup if there are something important.
+Thus, you’d better create a backup if there is something important.

 4. Confirm information and click Start Clone to start cloning bootable USB drive.